 5) Keep putting trail mix in bags until the bowl is empty.

 Put your bags of trail mix where you keep snacks.
 When it's time for a snack, open a bag and eat!

 Why Trail Mix Is Healthy for You

 - Whole grains in the cereal give you energy to run and play.

 - Fruits have vitamins that help your eyes and skin.

 - Nuts have protein that helps make your muscles strong.

-- Sunflower seeds and pumpkin seeds help keep you healthy so you don't get sick.
+- Sunflower seeds and pumpkin seeds give you fiber that helps you poop.

-- Dark chocolate can be good for your heart.
+- Dark chocolate may be good for your heart.

 Trail mix is a fun snack that offers satisfying crunch and sweetness with more nutrients than snacks like cookies or chips.
 You may even be able to introduce your child to a new food by mixing it in with others that she likes.
-This recipe is best for kids ages 4 and older to eat because some ingredients may be a choking hazard for younger children.
+This recipe is best for kids ages 4 and older, because some ingredients may be a choking hazard for younger children.